Fade BG Image

 However, this was still a dungeon.
 Naturally, traps were set.

-When she tried to have the Skeletons push aside the seaweed with their hands to clear a path, their hands suddenly fell off.
+When she tried to have the Skeletons push aside the seaweed with their hands to clear a path, a hand suddenly fell off.

 To be sure, she advanced the Skeletons further and had them swing their arms (bones) the same way.

-At a certain spot, the bone was sliced cleanly into rings.
+At a certain spot, the bone was cleanly sliced into cross-sections.

-At Core 666's question, Core 6 looked at the monitor.
+At Core 666's question, Core 6 stared at the monitor.

-It was hard to see, but 6 was able to identify what it was.
+It was hard to make out, but Core 6 was able to identify what it was.

 "Hoh.
 This appears to be thread made from orichalcum… I see, so that's what happens when you make it this thin."